pandastrike/coreos-reflector/README.md

 ## Background
 CoreOS is an operating system so lightweight that it relies on Docker to load and run whatever application you ask it to deploy.
 CoreOS machines are designed to connect and bear a workload as a cluster.
 Applications and their components are submitted as jobs to a control system called fleet.
 By tying two technologies together, fleet is able to sit at the cluster level, accept your commands, and orchestrate efforts accordingly.
-- Individual machines use the established tool systemd and accept instructions via [unit-files][2].
+- Individual machines use the established tool, systemd, and accept instructions via [unit-files][2].
 - Communication between machines is handled with [etcd][3], a key-value store that uses the Raft algorithm to achieve distributed consensus.

 ---
 ### fleetctl
-If you examine the deployment instructions, you will see `fleetctl` is called to launch the reflector app.  `fleetctl` accepts "services" defined as unit-files.
+If you examine the deployment instructions, you will see `fleetctl` (pronounced "fleet control") is called to launch the reflector app.  `fleetctl` is a command-line tool that is part of the larger software package, fleet.  fleetctl accepts "services" defined as unit-files.
 These lay out exactly what the CoreOS machine needs to call to spin-up your app, similar to a shell script.

 ---
 ### reflector.service